-The correct phrase is most important, and the same goes for more important; they are often, if not always, shortened versions of what’s most important or more important than that.
+The correct phrase is most important, and the same goes for more important; they are often, if not always, shortened versions of what’s most important or what’s more important.

 Importantly means in an important way, just as slowly means in a slow way.
 Using the full phrase what’s more importantly in a sentence illustrates the error well.
 What’s most importantly is that we try our best; this sentence doesn’t make sense.
 (Of course, it should be What’s most important is that….)
 It’s like saying What’s most clearly to us is that she’s trying her best; I’m sure it’s clear to everyone that the latter sentence is grammatically flawed, yet we give a pass to using importantly in the same way.